FourYards/GroupFour/README.md

 1. Navigate to the repository&#39;s root directory (where the package.json file is)
 2. Execute the following command: `npm test`
+3. Test results will be printed to the console.

 ## System testing instructions

 System-level testing is done by hand.
 To conduct system testing, start up an instance of the server by running `npm start` from the repository root if the server is not already running.
-If you haven&#39;t followed the build directions, perform the steps described in the build section before continuing.
-After the server is running, navigate to the address indicated in the server&#39;s console output.
+If you haven&#39;t followed the initial setup/running steps, perform those steps before continuing.
+After the server is running, navigate to localhost:port as indicated in the server&#39;s console output.
 System testing is performed by walking through each user task/use case and ensuring proper completion of each task from beginning to end, testing all different use case scenarios.

 ## Development Notes